ray-project/ray/doc/source/data/dataset-pipeline.rst

 Enabling Pipelining
 ~~~~~~~~~~~~~~~~~~~

-We can optimize this by *pipelining* the execution of the dataset with the ``.pipeline()`` call, which returns a DatasetPIpeline instead of a Dataset object.
+We can optimize this by *pipelining* the execution of the dataset with the ``.window()`` call, which returns a DatasetPipeline instead of a Dataset object.
 The pipeline supports similar transformations to the original Dataset:

 .. code-block:: python

     # Convert the Dataset into a DatasetPipeline.
     pipe: DatasetPipeline = ray.data \
         .read_binary_files("s3://bucket/image-dir") \
-        .pipeline(parallelism=2)
+        .window(blocks_per_window=2)

     # The remainder of the steps do not change.
     pipe = pipe.map(preprocess)
     pipe = pipe.map_batches(BatchInferModel, compute="actors", batch_size=256, num_gpus=1)
     pipe.write_json("/tmp/results")

-Here we specified ``parallelism=2``, which means that the Dataset is split into smaller sub-Datasets of two blocks each.
+Here we specified ``blocks_per_window=2``, which means that the Dataset is split into smaller sub-Datasets of two blocks each.
 Each transformation or *stage* of the pipeline is operating over these two-block Datasets in parallel.
 This means batch inference processing can start as soon as two blocks are read and preprocessed, greatly reducing the GPU idle time:

 .. image:: dataset-pipeline-2.svg

 Tuning Parallelism
 ~~~~~~~~~~~~~~~~~~

-Tune the throughput vs latency of your pipeline with the ``parallelism`` setting.
-As a rule of thumb, higher parallelism settings perform better, however ``parallelism == num_blocks`` effectively disables pipelining, since the DatasetPipeline will only contain a single Dataset.
-The other extreme is setting ``parallelism=1``, which minimizes the latency to initial output but only allows one concurrent transformation task per stage:
+Tune the throughput vs latency of your pipeline with the ``blocks_per_window`` setting.
+As a rule of thumb, higher parallelism settings perform better, however ``blocks_per_window == num_blocks`` effectively disables pipelining, since the DatasetPipeline will only contain a single Dataset.
+The other extreme is setting ``blocks_per_window=1``, which minimizes the latency to initial output but only allows one concurrent transformation task per stage:

 .. image:: dataset-pipeline-3.svg